wellthie/slate/source/includes/_others.md

 ]
 ```

-Use this endpoint to retrieve the particular
+Use this endpoint to retrieve SIC codes.

 <aside class="notice">
   This endpoint does not require any session or authorization token.